Policies, Procedures & Resources

 On theses pages you find links to all relevant College Policies and Disability Service policies and procedures.

 Trinity College is committed to the principle of universal access and will actively work towards providing reasonable access to all of its services, information and facilities:

-- Trinity College Dublin Disability Policies & Procedures
+- Trinity College Dublin, the University of Dublin, Disability Policies & Procedures

 - Disability Service Annual reports & KPI's

 - Disability Service Handbooks & Resources

 - Research Protocols

 If you are about to graduate or if you are transferring to another University and wish to have a copy of the information in your file sent to a Trinity Disability Service, please ensure that you request this before you leave.
 Such information might include medical evidence or educational psychologist's report.